LandRegistry/bg-dev-pack-redesign/app/apis/send-a-document/1.0/index.md

 description: Use this service to attach documents to your application

 eleventyNavigation:
-  key: Send a Document API v1.0
+  key: Send a document API v1.0
-  parent: Send a Document API
+  parent: Send a document API

 notlive: false